-(B) New standards and interpretations not yet effective (continued)
+(B) New standards and interpretations not yet effective

-No early adoption of HKAS 16 (Amendments), 37 (Amendments), HKFRS 17 and Annual Improvements to HKFRSs 2018-2020 that have been issued but are not yet effective.
+No early adoption of HKAS 1 (Amendments) and HKFRS Practice Statement 2, HKAS 8 (Amendments), HKAS 12 (Amendments), HKAS 28 (Amendments), HKFRS 10 (Amendments), HKFRS 17 (Amendments) and HK Int 5 (2020) (Amendments), that have been issued but are not yet effective.
 The directors of the Company anticipate that the adoption of such Standards or Interpretations will not have a material impact on the Company.